 Since 2014, Ruimte in Beweging is hosting the artists association Kunstwerkt in the gallery space.
 This new situation brought along with it genuine curiosity from both organizations towards each other’s art forms.
-In 2017 two artists from Kunswerkt: Rob van der Ven and Aldo Houben came about with a proposal to create an exposition that is dealing with the theme ‘movement’.
-The proposal turned more concrete after a couple of brainstorming meetings that took place last year between Liat Magnezy, Rob van der Ven and Aldo Houben.
+In 2017 two artists from Kunswerkt, Rob van der Ven and Aldo Hoeben, came with a proposal to create an exposition that is dealing with the theme ‘movement’.
+The proposal turned more concrete after a couple of brainstorming sessions in 2018 between Liat Magnezy, Rob van der Ven and Aldo Hoeben.

 Slit-scan photography is a technique that can be used to create static images of time-based phenomena (1).
 In traditional film photography, slit-scan are images that created by exposing film as it slides past a slit-shaped aperture.
 In the digital realm, thin slices are extracted from a sequence of video frames and concatenated into a new image.